tmbocheeko/searchable-inputs/README.md

 - **id** _(String)_: The id for the input element to add an option to.
 - **option** _(String or Array)_: Either a single option (string) or list of options (array) to add to the input.

 `loadSI()`: Reloads all the options and inputs.
-Previously required to be used after running any other function, is now built in to them instead.
+Previously required to be used after running any other function; is now built in to them instead.
 Remains in for legacy support.